tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard2/tf.test.TestCase.md

 #### `tf.test.TestCase.shortDescription()` {#TestCase.shortDescription}

-Returns a one-line description of the test, or None if no description has been provided.
+Format both the test method name and the first line of its docstring.

+If no docstring is given, only returns the method name.

-The default implementation of this method returns the first line of the specified test method's docstring.
+This method overrides unittest.TestCase.shortDescription(), which only returns the first line of the docstring, obscuring the name of the test upon failure.

+##### Returns:

+*  <b>`desc`</b>: A short description of a test method.

 - - -